BNastasia/BNastasia/README.md

-## I am a highly skilled Software Engineer in Test with 5+ years of experience in automation and manual testing.
+## I am a highly skilled QA Automation Engineer with 5+ years of experience in automation and manual testing.
 I am developing and maintaining automation frameworks, web services automation, and API testing.

 ### Languages and Tools: